silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="eager-loading-multiple-relationships"></a>
 #### Eager Loading Multiple Relationships

 Sometimes you may need to eager load several different relationships.
-To do so, just pass a `QVector<WithItem>` of relationships to the `with` method:
+To do so, just pass a `QVector<Orm::WithItem>` of relationships to the `with` method:

     auto books = Book::with({{"author"}, {"publisher"}})->get();